tektoncd/pipeline/docs/developers/README.md

 The container is considered `Terminated` by Kubernetes and the TaskRun's Pod stops.

-There is a known issue with this implementation of sidecar support.
-When the `nop` image does provide the sidecar's command, the sidecar will continue to run even after `nop` has been swapped into the sidecar container's image field.
+There are known issues with the existing implementation of sidecars:

+- When the `nop` image does provide the sidecar's command, the sidecar will continue to run even after `nop` has been swapped into the sidecar container's image field.
 See https://github.com/tektoncd/pipeline/issues/1347 for the issue tracking this bug.
 Until this issue is resolved the best way to avoid it is to avoid overriding the `nop` image when deploying the tekton controller, or ensuring that the overridden `nop` image contains as few commands as possible.

+- `kubectl get pods` will show a Completed pod when a sidecar exits successfully but an Error when the sidecar exits with an error.
+This is only apparent when using `kubectl` to get the pods of a TaskRun, not when describing the Pod using `kubectl describe pod ...` nor when looking at the TaskRun, but can be quite confusing.